mpetrekanics/futball/readme.txt

 - interception: not square but circle.
 The closest it's is coming to the player + the weaker the shot is -> the higher the chance of interception
 - creating options menu:
-	changing the keyboard keys associated with actions changing the colour of your team
+	changing the keyboard keys associated with actions changing the values like maxShotStrength, etc..

 I should rewrite interception like this:
 2 kinds of interception:
 - the ball directly hits a player